matomatical/coursework-portfolio/README.md

 * In weekly coding exercises, we implemented many ideas from complex networks such as random graph models and various measures of centrality.

-    Once again, I have decided not to share my solutions since the same exercises are likely to be used in future semesters.
+  I will not to share my solutions since the same exercises are likely to be used in future semesters.

-    However, I should say that I really learned a lot about using Python's scientific stack (esp. numpy, matplotlib) during these exercises.
+  However, I really learned a lot about using Python's scientific stack (esp. numpy, matplotlib) during these exercises.
+I pushed myself to vectorise as many components of the network algorithms as as possible.
-    I pushed myself to vectorise as many components of the network algorithms we were implementing as we went, to the point where I became infamous in the weekly tutorials for saying 'did you know you can do that faster using numpy?'
-Well, anyway, I had a lot of fun embracing arrays, so I didn't mind.
+  I essentially became infamous in our weekly tutorials for saying 'did you know you can do that faster using numpy?' whenever the tutor presented their solution.

 #### COMP90051 Statistical Machine Learning